-3.3.4 Chair: The Chair of the Council (and in their absence the Vice Chair) has certain responsibilities and the Vice-Chair acts in the chair's absence.
+3.3.4 Chair: The Chair of the Council (and in his absence the Vice Chair) has certain responsibilities and the Vice-Chair acts in the chair's absence.
 The political leadership of the Council is the responsibility of the Leader.
 The Chair's responsibilities comprise:

-- (a) To be the conscience of the Council; - (b) To perform and attend such civic duties and carry out the ceremonial duties of the Council as they consider appropriate; - (c) To uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - (d) To preside over full Council meetings so that its business can be carried out efficiently and with regard to the rights of citizens and the interests of the community; - (e) To ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Members who are not on the Executive are able to hold the Executive to account; - (f) To promote public involvement in the Council's activities; - (g) To agree what constitutes a matter of urgency. - 3.3.5.
-Appointment and Remuneration Panel: The Panel will make recommendations to the Council on the discharge of its duties in relation to the following, making recommendations to Full Council where :appropriate: - (a) the appointment (including interim arrangements) of the Head of Paid Service, Monitoring Officer and s151 Officer ("Statutory Chief Officers") and the terms and conditions relating to such appointments; - (b) the appointment (including interim arrangements) of any other Chief Officers of the Council (being those comprising the Senior Leadership Team; - (c) disciplinary action against or the dismissal of Statutory Chief Officers, subject to legislative requirements regarding their appointment and dismissal specifically, the Joint National Council (JNC) Model Disciplinary Procedure for Chief Officers and the views of such independent persons required to be appointed to investigate such matters; - (d) the terms of any payments and other remuneration to any Officer where such payments and other remuneration would result in a total payment exceeding £100,000 per annum; - (e) to decide upon and carry out the recruitment process leading to the recommendations for the appointments referred to in paragraph (a) and (b); including deciding upon whether such appointments are advertised externally or confined to internal applicants; - (f) to make recommendations to the Council on the discharge of the Council's legislative requirements in relation to the adoption of a Pay Policy Statement.
+- (a) To be the conscience of the Council; - (b) To perform and attend such civic duties and carry out the ceremonial duties of the Council as he considers appropriate; - (c) To uphold and promote the purposes of the Constitution, and to interpret the Constitution when necessary; - (d) To preside over full Council meetings so that its business can be carried out efficiently and with regard to the rights of citizens and the interests of the community; - (e) To ensure that the Council meeting is a forum for the debate of matters of concern to the local community and the place at which Members who are not on the Executive are able to hold the Executive to account; - (f) To promote public involvement in the Council's activities; - (g) To agree what constitutes a matter of urgency. - 3.3.5.
+Appointment and Remuneration Panel: The Panel will make recommendations to the Council on the discharge of its duties in relation to: - (a) the appointment (including interim arrangements) of the Head of Paid Service, Monitoring Officer and s151 Officer ("Statutory Chief Officers") and the terms and conditions relating to such appointments; - (b) the appointment (including interim arrangements) of any other Chief Officers of the Council (being those comprising the Senior Leadership Team; - (c) disciplinary action against or the dismissal of Statutory Chief Officers, subject to legislative requirements regarding their appointment and dismissal and the views of such independent persons required to be appointed to investigate such matters; - (d) the terms of any payments and other remuneration to any Officer where such payments and other remuneration would result in a total payment exceeding £100,000 per annum; - (e) to decide upon and carry out the recruitment process leading to the recommendations for the appointments referred to in paragraph (a) and (b); including deciding upon whether such appointments are advertised externally or confined to internal applicants; - (f) to make recommendations to the Council on the discharge of the Council's legislative requirements in to the adoption of a Pay Policy Statement.